-The Auditor conducted interviews with four inmates who disclosed prior sexual victimization.
-Each inmate confirmed to the Auditor that they were offered the opportunity to meet with Psychology Services during the risk screening process; one of the four inmates declined the opportunity but acknowledged knowing how to contact Psychology Services if needed in the future.
-The remaining three inmates accepted the opportunity to meet with Psychology Services, and each inmate confirmed the meeting occurred within a week of accepting the meeting.
+The Auditor conducted interviews with three inmates who disclosed prior sexual victimization.
+Each inmate confirmed to the Auditor that they were offered the opportunity to meet with Psychology Services during the risk screening process; two of the three inmates accepted the opportunity to meet with Psychology Services, and confirmed the meeting occurred within a week.
+The remaining inmate declined the opportunity to meet with Psychology Services.
 The Auditor was able to confirm the information provided by each inmate during the documentation review process.

 During the on-site visit, the Auditor requested an up-to-date facility inmate roster which provides a list of all inmates currently at the facility and is organized by housing unit.
-The facility inmate roster also provides inmate characteristics such as age, gender, race, ethnicity, and housing assignment.
+The facility inmate roster also provides inmate characteristics such as age, gender, race, ethnicity, and housing assignments.
 This allowed the Auditor to accurately select a random representation of inmates for the interview process.
 All inmate interviews were conducted with the guidance of the National PREA Resource Center, PREA Compliance Audit Instrument - Interview Guide for Inmates.

-The Auditor conducted twenty-six inmate interviews, twenty-one of the twenty-six inmates interviewed entered the facility twelve months or longer, therefore this interview question was not posed to them.
-Of the remaining five inmates interviewed, all five inmates recalled the initial risk screening assessment interview, and the second risk assessment interview occurring with a Psychology Services staff member and within three to four weeks from the initial risk assessment.
+The Auditor conducted twenty-six random inmate interviews, twenty-four of the twenty-six inmates interviewed entered the facility twelve months or longer, therefore this interview question was not posed to them.
+Of the remaining two inmates interviewed, both inmates recalled the initial risk screening assessment interview, and both inmates recalled the second risk assessment interview occurring with a Psychology Services staff member and within three to four weeks from the initial risk assessment.